SAP-archive/hcp-portal-service-for-pcm/README.md

 # Welcome to SAP HANA Cloud Platform, Portal Service - Partner Channel Management Configuration Guide

-The SAP HCP portal service for partner channel management configuration guide provides all you need to deploy PCM solution on your HCP account and connect it to your SAP Cloud for Customer (C4C) tenant and SAP Cloud Identity (SCI) tenant.
+The SAP HANA Cloud Platform, portal service for Partner Channel Management configuration guide provides all you need to deploy a PCM solution on your HCP account and connect it to your SAP Cloud for Customer (C4C) tenant and SAP Cloud Identity (SCI) tenant.

 ## How to Deploy the Partner Channel Management Solution
-This guide will show you how to download the partner channel management solution from the SAP HANA Cloud Platform, portal service GitHub repository and deploy it to your account.
+This guide will show you how to download the partner channel management solution from the SAP HCP, portal service GitHub repository and deploy it to your account.

 The Partner Channel Management solution includes several components:

-*  pcmapps - an HTML5 application containing UI5 Components corresponding to C4C Business Objects such as Lead, Opportunity, Task etc. There are 3 types of applications: List, Object Detailes and Create New Object.
+*  pcmapps - an HTML5 application containing UI5 Components corresponding to C4C Business Objects such as Lead, Opportunity, Task etc. There are 3 types of applications: List, Object Details, and Create New Object.
-*  pcmcpapps - an HTML5 application containsing the following UI5 Applications: Self-Registration, Invitation, Registration Status
+*  pcmcpapps - an HTML5 application containing the following UI5 Applications: Self-Registration, Invitation, Registration and Status.
-*  pcmsitetemplate - an HTML5 application containing a Site Template for creating a new Partner Channel Management site
+*  pcmsitetemplate - an HTML5 application containing a Site Template for creating a new Partner Channel Management site.
 *  SAPID Mail Templates.zip -  a sample mail template for emails that will be sent after Self-Registration and Invitation.

 ##  1. Prerequisites